jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 {% chart fig-46-stocks-daily-VIX-probs.svg %}

 It looks like the changes in implied volatility vary from one day to the next according to a distribution that might be somewhere between a normal distribution and a Laplace distribution.
-Here is a histogram of five days worth of one minute intraday values:
+Here is a histogram of five days' worth of one-minute intraday values:

 {% chart fig-47-stocks-intraday-VIX-probs.svg %}